suborbital/docs/website/docs/e2-core/usage/creating-se2-modules.md

 subo create runnable myjavascriptfunction --lang=javascript
 ```

 Each runnable has a `.runnable.yaml` that describes it.
-The name you provide to the `create runnable` command is the
-name that will be used to call the Runnable in [Directive](../concepts/the-directive)
-handlers, which are discussed next.
+The name you provide to the `create runnable` command is the name that will be used to call the SE2 module in [Directive](../concepts/the-directive) handlers, which are discussed next.

-Your Runnables will use the [Runnable API](docs/e2-core/e2-core-api/introduction.md) to access
-resources such as the network, files, and more.
+Your SE2 modules will use the [SE2 module API](../e2-core-api/introduction.md) to access resources such as the network, files, and more.